AlanKenet/Arch-Installer/README.md

 * Yay installation has been fixed.
 * Minor corrections to the pacman parameters.

-All credits go to Luca.py from https://gitlab.com/luca.py/arch-installer
+Credits go to Luca.py from https://gitlab.com/luca.py/arch-installer